seiyaku

 In contrast to the bride's veil and wedding rings, the so called Unity Candles are not an ancient Pagan or Christian rite; rather a relatively modern idea with increasing popularity since the 1970s.

-Having said that, the Pastor's Handbook of the Free Methodist Church (USA) says "The custom of having the bride and groom light a unity candle to symbolize their union in Christ is based on an ancient Christian tradition." but gives no details of this "ancient Christian tradition".
+That said, the Pastor's Handbook of the Free Methodist Church (USA) says "The custom of having the bride and groom light a unity candle to symbolize their union in Christ is based on an ancient Christian tradition." but gives no details of this "ancient Christian tradition".
 If you can shed light on this, please let us know!

 Whether or not it's an ancient tradition, since the dawn of time the flame must have been a mysterious phenomenon.
 When first discovered, humans must have wondered why it was so hot, where it came from, why it spreads, where it goes when it disappears.